Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Wind For Ecology

-After invading the body the wind hides under the skin, causing common cold like symptoms.
-The first phase of wind invasion is called "wind-cold" and is characterized with predominantly “cold” symptoms such as intense chills, body pain, runny nose with profuse clear discharge.
+After invading the body the wind hides under the skin.
+This first phase of wind invasion is called "wind-cold" and is characterized with predominantly “cold” symptoms such as intense chills, body pain, runny nose with profuse clear discharge.
 Fever might be also present.

 Antidotes for "wind-cold" symptoms are hot-spicy foods.
 They promote sweating and expel the wind from the skin.
 Such foods are ginger, onions, garlic, chilies, coriander, etc. (1) Another very efficient treatment for wind-cold is taking a ten minute hot shower, directing the hot water on the shoulders, neck and back.
 The heat will accelerate the blood circulation in these areas, which will quickly expel the wind.
 It is important to keep the back, neck and the shoulders warm couple of hours after the shower, even to massage them once in a while, to ensure that there is good blood circulation.